vedantm11/vedantm11/README.md

-- 👋 Hi, I’m Vedant Mahajan,Final Year Computer Engineering Student.
+- 👋 Hi, I’m Vedant Mahajan, a Software Engineer.
 - 👀 I’m interested in Development,Machine Learning and Competitive Programming.
 - 📫 How to reach me : vedantmahajan111@gmail.com,https://www.linkedin.com/in/vedant-mahajan-774bb017a/.
 <!---